-INTERNATIONAL BUSINESS ENVIRONMENTS 3 credits An introductory course designed to develop a broad understanding of global business envi-
+1 credit Prerequisite: Nine graduate credits.
+Enhances understanding of global business issues, present relevant trends and updates, facilitates cross-cultural interaction, and explores applied practices of international business.

+APPLIED BUSINESS DOCUMENTATION AND CONTACT

+This course is designed to offer a practicum approach to the skills and strategies for handling specialized documents, contact protocols, and business presentations.

+695 INTERNSHIP IN BUSINESS

+Prerequisite: permission of instructor.
+On-the-job experience with cooperating private and pub-lic sector organizations.
+Individual assignments made by supervising faculty member.
+Periodic reports and research papers required.
+Credit/Noncredit.

+SPECIAL TOPICS IN PROFESSIONAL DEVELOPMENT 696

+Special topics and current issues in the MBA Program Professional Core.
+May be repeated with a change of subject, not to exceed 4 credits.

+COLLOQUIUM IN BUSINESS 698

+1-3 credits Prerequisite: permission of graduate director.
+Study of business administration through a sem-inar of several lectures in business research and practice.
+A broad range of topics in business research and issues will be discussed by guests, faculty and graduate students.
+May be repeated, but will not satisfy degree requirements (Credit/non-credit.)

-INTERNATIONAL MARKETING POLICIES
+INTERNATIONAL BUSINESS 6800:

-3 credits Prerequisite: 6600:620 and 6800:605 or permission of instructor.
-Explores the problems of formulating and implementing marketing strategies and tactics within complex and changin multinational organizations and international markets.
-A planning framework is emphasized.

-MULTINATIONAL CORPORATIONS Prerequisite: 605.
-An advanced course designed to develop an in-depth understanding of global businesses, their functions, structures, and strategic operations.

-SEMINAR IN INTERNATIONAL BUSINESS Prerequisite: 605 and a total of 15 Phase II graduate credits or permission of instructor.
-Advanced course covering several major issues in international business.

-INDEPENDENT STUDY IN INTERNATIONAL BUSINESS (May be repeated for a total of six credits) Prerequisites: Graduate standing and permission of instructor.
-Focus on special topics of study and research in international business on an inde-
+- 605 INTERNATIONAL BUSINESS ENVIRONMENTS 3 credits An introductory course designed to develop a broad understanding of global business environments - 630 INTERNATIONAL MARKETING POLICIES 3 credits Prerequisite: 6600.620 and 6800:605 or permission of instructor.
+Explores the problems of for-mulating and implementing marketing strategies and tactics within complex and changing multinational organizations and international markets.
+A planning framework is emphasized. - MULTINATIONAL CORPORATIONS 3 credits 685 Prerequisite: 605.
+An advanced course designed to develop an in-depth understanding of glob-al businesses, their functions, structures, and strategic operations. - 690 SEMINAR IN INTERNATIONAL BUSINESS Prerequisite: 605 and a total of 15 Phase II graduate credits or permission of instructor.
+Advanced course covering several major issues in international business. - 697 INDEPENDENT STUDY IN INTERNATIONAL BUSINESS 1-3 credits May be repeated for a total of six credits) Prerequisites: Graduate standing and permission of instructor.
+Focus on special topics of study and research in international business on an independent basis

-College of Fine and Applied Arts